 JUUL and Intense Blu pods offer a more comparable experience to each other, actually.
 Both are flavorful and smooth, delivering tight autodraws, and they’re not harsh.

 The myblu may be slightly more consistent over time in terms of performance and vapor production.
 This is only because occasionally you need to tap the JUUL to eliminate air bubbles near the wick.
-Still, the initial JUUL pod hit remains the best, in my opinion, and I wish they could iron this out.
+So, the initial myblue pod hit remains the best, in my opinion.

-The bottom line here: JUUL wins by a hair.
+The bottom line here: myblu wins by a hair.